Ecodev/gims/docs/content/data_reconciliation.rst

 JMP/NSO data will most certainly differ from :term:`NSA` data.
 One important reason is that the estimated number of persons having access to the facilities according to NSA data often doesn't match with effective use (i.e. what JMP/NSO measure).

-To add NSA sector data, simply clic on the "Create sector dataset" button.
+To add NSA sector data, simply click on the "Create sector dataset" button.

 .. image:: img/data_reconciliation3.png
     :width: 100%